 - A researcher may choose to manage his or her own colony.

 Permission for this approach involves submitting a full breeding protocol to the AEC; all administrative responsibility (including reporting) rests with the researcher.
-This option has the advantage of allowing the researcher direct control of all aspects of their breeding program.

 - LAS manages the colony on behalf of the researcher.

 In this option, AEC approval is covered by a general breeding protocol held by LAS.
 While the researcher does not need to submit a breeding protocol to the AEC, he or she must clearly indicate in their experimental protocol that they intend to have animals bred for them.
 This approach offers researchers the advantages of reduced administrative and husbandry workloads, and housing of the breeding colony in a secure facility away from experimental areas.
-A slightly higher fee is charged for breeding colonies managed by LAS under this approach.